tuojeanbaptiste/TeamC/page_wip.md

-# Sorry page is in development stage
+# Sorry, the policies are still in/at the development stage.

 [Home](https://tuojeanbaptiste.github.io/TeamC/)